wazuh/wazuh-documentation/source/packaging/generate-sol-package.rst

  # vagrant --branch-tag=v3.10.2 up solaris10

-This will generate a 3.10. package for Solaris 10
+This will generate a 3.10.2 Wazuh agent package for Solaris 10

 .. code-block:: console

  # vagrant --branch-tag=v3.10.2 up solaris11

-This will generate a 3.10.2 package for Solaris 11
+This will generate a 3.10.2 Wazuh agent package for Solaris 11

 .. code-block:: console

  # vagrant --branch-tag=v3.10.2 up solaris10 solaris 11

-This will generate a 3.10.2 package for Solaris 10 and Solaris 11
+This will generate a 3.10.2 Wazuh agent package for Solaris 10 and Solaris 11

 After the process has ended the package will be stored in the ``src`` folder.